iridium-browser/website/faq.md

 ----

 ##### Is Iridium Browser available for Android, iOS or Windows Phone/Mobile? #
-Iridium Browser is currently <u>not</u> available for Android, iOS, Windows Phone/Mobile or any other mobile OS.
+Iridium Browser is currently not available for Android, iOS, Windows Phone/Mobile or any other mobile OS.

 ----